 Using Music to Engage Alzheimer's Patients by Marie Marley, for the Huffington Post

-People caring for those with Alzheimer's have long known that music is special to these individuals.
-It won't stop or slow the progression of their disease, but it can be of significant benefit to them.
+People caring for those with Alzheimer's have long known that music is special to those individuals.
+It won't stop or slow the progression of their disease, but it can have a significant impact for them.

-Many people with Alzheimer's can sing songs, including most or even all of the lyrics, long after their Alzheimer's has progressed beyond the point of recognizing loved ones, dressing themselves or even remembering what happened five minutes earlier.
+Many people with Alzheimer's can sing songs, most or even all of the lyrics, long after their Alzheimer's has progressed beyond the point of recognizing loved ones, dressing themselves or even remembering what happened five minutes prior.

 There are a few simple recommendations for using music therapeutically with people who have Alzheimer's: